lizmat/REPL/README.md

 USER COMMANDS
 =============

-The following commands are currently supported: if a command is not recognized, then `Raku` code will be assumed and executed if possible.
+The following REPL commands are currently supported: if a command is not recognized, then `Raku` code will be assumed and executed if possible.
+Note that all REPL commands start with "`=`" to prevent confusion with possibly legal Raku code.

 editor
 ------

 Shows the name of the editor logic being used.
-Can be shortened all the way to "ed".
+Can be shortened all the way to "=ed".

 exit
 ----

 Leaves the REPL.
-Can be shortened all the way to "ex".
+Can be shortened all the way to "=ex".

 help
 ----

 Shows a list of available commands.
-Can be shortened all the way to "h".
+Can be shortened all the way to "=h".

 output [method]
 ---------------

 Shows the current output method.
 If a second argument is specified, it indicates the name of the output method to be used from now on.
 Typical values are "raku", "Str", "gist".
-Can be shortened all the way to "o".
+Can be shortened all the way to "=o".

 quit
 ----

 Leaves the REPL.
-Can be shortened all the way to "q".
+Can be shortened all the way to "=q", and is thus the shortest way to leave the REPL with a REPL command.

 TAB COMPLETIONS
 ===============